l4u/api-documentation/content/v1/shots/likes.md

     DELETE /shots/:id/like

-Unliking a shot requires the user to be logged in and authenticated with the `write` scope.
+Unliking a shot requires the user to be authenticated with the `write` scope.

 ### Response